carehart/awesome-cf-compose/README.md

     [Install Docker Desktop](https://www.docker.com/get-started)
   - Linux: [Install Docker](https://www.docker.com/get-started) and then
     [Docker Compose](https://github.com/docker/compose)
-- Download some or all of the samples from this repository.
+- Download some or all of the examples from this repository.

-## Running a sample
+## Running an example

-The root directory of each sample contains the `docker-compose.yaml` which describes the configuration of service components.
-All samples can be run in a local environment by going into the root directory of each one and executing:
+The root directory of each example contains the `docker-compose.yaml` which describes the configuration of service components.
+All examples can be run in a local environment by going into the root directory of each one and executing:

 ```console
 docker-compose up -d
 ```

-Check the `README.md` of each sample to get more details on the structure and what is the expected output.
+Check the `README.md` of each example to get more details on the structure and expected output, if any.

-To stop and remove the all containers of the sample application run:
+To stop and remove the all containers of the example application, run:

 ```console
 docker-compose down